mostafa272/Small-Heading-For-Post-Title/README.md

 # Small-Heading-For-Post-Title
-The Small Heading For Post Title is a simple Wordpress plugin for displaying small headings before or after post title.
+The Small Heading For Post Title is a simple Wordpress plugin for displaying small headings (subtitles) before or after post title.

 ## Installation
 Download small-heading-for-post-title.zip file and upload it to wordpress plugins folder, then activate it.
 If you download release file,